jasonliang-dev/spry/musings.md

   - If compiled online, how in the name of heck would I do this?
   - If compiled offline, just use `sokol-shdc`?
 But how would uniforms work?
 - Networking
   - HTTP?
 UDP with enet?
+LuaSocket?
+- MobDebug (requires LuaSocket)
 - UI

-## `defer`
+## `defer` and RAII

 See https://www.gingerbill.org/article/2015/08/19/defer-in-cpp/.

 Spry's C++ code reads more like C than modern C++.
-One of the C++ features I ignore is RAII.
+One of the C++ features I (mostly) ignore is RAII.

-I don't want to write:
+I don't want to write a:

-- A constructor
+- constructor
-- A copy constructor
+- copy constructor
-- A copy assignment operator overload
+- copy assignment operator
-- A move constructor
+- move constructor
-- A move assignment operator overload
+- move assignment operator

 ... for each type.